South Carolina Highway 23: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Edgefield truck route

-South Carolina Highway 25 Truck (SC 25 Truck) is a truck route that is partially within the western and northeastern parts of Edgefield.
+South Carolina Highway 23 Truck (SC 23 Truck) is a truck route that is partially within the western and northeastern parts of Edgefield.
 It has concurrencies with U.S. Route 25 Truck (US 25 Truck; actually the US 25 mainline signed as a truck route), US 25 Bus., SC 430 Conn., and SC 430.
 Unlike some truck routes, it is well marked along its path.

 The truck route begins at an intersection with the SC 23 mainline.
 Here, the truck route travels to the north-northwest, concurrent with US 25 Truck (US 25).
 They curve to the north-northeast and cross over Beaverdam Creek.
 They curve back to the north-northwest and leave the city limits of Edgefield.
 They curve back to the north-northeast.
 At an intersection with US 25 and US 25 Bus., SC 23 Truck turns right onto the business route.
 The two highways travel to the southeast.
 At an intersection with Crest Road, SC 23 Truck splits off to the southeast, concurrent with the unsigned SC 430 Conn., while US 25 Bus. bends to the south-southeast.
 Then, they re-enter Edgefield.
 One block later, the two highways intersect Meeting Street, the northbound lanes of which is SC 430 north; the southbound lanes lead to US 25 Bus. south.
 At this intersection, SC 430 Conn. ends, and SC 23 Truck begins a concurrency with SC 430.
 The two highways take Crest Road to the southeast.
 They curve to the east-southeast and leave Edgefield again.
 They curve to the southeast and reach their terminus, an intersection with SC 23.